Governors at Ark Swift Primary Academy

 All appointments are made by the Governance Manager for Ark Schools.
 The term of a governor is three years, except for the Principal, who remains a governor for the duration of his time in post.
 Governors may be reappointed for further terms.

-The register of interests and attendance information for governors can be found here: Ark Swift Governor Attendance and Register of Interest.pdf
+The register of interests and attendance information for governors can be found here: Ark Swift - Governor Attendance & Register of Interests 2017-18.pdf